Max Ramsay: Creation and casting

 Max Ramsay is one of the twelve original characters conceived by Reg Watson, the creator and then-executive producer of Neighbours.
 Casting director Jan Russ was tasked with casting the twelve characters; most of the cast were chosen for their comedic skills.
 New Zealand actor Francis Bell was cast as Max, the head of the Ramsay family.
 While auditioning him, Russ said she instantly knew that Bell was "perfect" for the role.
 Bell had wanted to act in a major role in a long-running series but had previously rejected them.
 However, he "leapt" at the chance to play Max as he wanted to distance himself from "the English upper crust type-casting" he had received while in Australia.
 Once all of the roles were cast, the actors were given "a thumbnail sketch of their characters" and met to discuss how they would play their parts.
 Bell told Tim Cribb of The Sydney Morning Herald; "One of the nice things about Neighbours is that it is about ordinary folk and the comedy/drama of everyday life without the melodrama.
 The range between the comedy and drama is enormous."
 The cast recorded five half-hour episodes per week; according to Bell, the younger cast members "seem to flag faster"; he also said he thought the more-experienced actors were better at conserving their energy.
-Bell made his debut as Max in the show's pilot episode, which was first broadcast on 18 March 1985.
+Bell made his debut as Max in the show's first episode, which was first broadcast on 18 March 1985.